mnot/I-D/for-the-users/draft.md

 doesn't harm end users.

 Note that "harm" is not defined in this document; that is something that the relevant body (e.g., Working Group) needs to discuss.

-The IETF has already established a body of guidance for such decisions, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}}
-on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.
+The IETF has already established a body of guidance for situations where this soft of conflict is common, including (but not limited to) {{?RFC7754}} on filtering, {{?RFC7258}} and {{?RFC7624}} on pervasive surveillance, {{?RFC7288}} on host firewalls, and {{?RFC6973}} regarding privacy considerations.

-When a proposed solution to a problem has a benefit to some other party at the identified expense of end users, we will find a different solution or find another way to frame the problem.
+When such advice is not yet available, we try to find a different solution, or another way to frame the problem, distilling the underlying principles into more general advice where appropriate.

 There may be cases where genuine technical need requires compromise.
-However, such tradeoffs need to be carefully examined, and avoided when there are alternate means of achieving the desired goals.
+However, such tradeoffs are carefully examined, and avoided when there are alternate means of achieving the desired goals.
 If they cannot be, these choices and reasoning ought to be carefully documented.

 ## Examples